 Note: changes made in Axess will take about 24 hours to register in the system.

 Go to Axess and click on “Student Center”, scroll down to Personal Information, and edit your mailing address.
 Update your address in Axess every time it changes – during the summer and at any time after you’ve arrived to Stanford.
 We use the mailing address you list in Axess for your Approaching Stanford mailings, so be sure it is up-to-date and notify email@example.com if it changes during the summer.
 We use the US Postal Service (USPS) for all our mailings.

 Note: changes made in Axess will take about 24 hours to register in the system.

-Every incoming first-year and transfer student has a standard "New Student Advisement" enrollment hold - this hold will be lifted during New Student Orientation, at which time new students can begin to enroll in Autumn Quarter classes.
-While enrollment opens on August 1 for upperclass students, new students will not be able to enroll until NSO.
-It will be lifted automatically after (1) you have had an academic advising conversation with your UAR Advisor (Academic Advising Director or Academic Advisor for Student-Athletes) during the summer or NSO, and (2) you have arrived for NSO.
+Every incoming first-year and transfer student has a standard "New Student Advisement" enrollment hold.
+While enrollment opens on August 1 for continuing students, new students will not be able to enroll until they have completed an initial academic advising conversation with your UAR Advisor (Academic Advising Director or Academic Advisor for Student-Athletes).
+In August, your UAR Advisor will contact you by email and invite you to schedule an advising conversation.
+In September, after you have completed this conversation, the enrollment hold will be released for all new students and you will be able to log in to Axess and enroll in your Autumn Quarter courses.

 New sudents will also have a "Student Check-In" hold that will prevent enrollment.
 You will complete the Student Check-In as part of the Approaching Stanford Forms process by logging into Axess and following the Student Check-In instructions online.
 You will be required to update your Student Check-In on an annual basis.